Music that has never been played before, the personal touch of hand-made clothing, unique works of art that fill your imagination.

 VOLUME 1 rocked the beautiful Abotsford Convent Linen Room, which was the eclectic show's debut.
 The intimate venue and stunning surroundings of the convent ensured a powerful performance.

 Castlemaine - with its strong and diverse arts community - played host to VOLUME 2.
-The Castlemaine State Festival was a fantastic opportunity to continue the VOLUME concert series, and was well-received by the community.
+The Castlemaine State Festival presented the VOLUME concert series to new audiences.

-The stunning show that filled BMW edge, selling out the venue.
-Fractured walls merged with silky sounds, bold lighting and some rather fancy (and occasionally quirky) dress to present a concert like no other to some of the biggest names in Australian contemporary and classical music.
+Where fractured walls met silky sounds, bold lighting and fancy dress to present a concert like no other.
+VOLUME 3 presented some of the biggest names in Australian contemporary and classical music.

 Surrounded by unique works of art, VOLUME 3 was presented in two very intimate concerts at two unique galleries.

 Nestled amongst the cityscape, huge glass walls and wooden floorboards met at The Toff in Town on Swanston St as part of the 2011 Melbourne Fringe Festival.
 The Toff supplied their most painfully quiet barman for the show, who was excellent.

 The VOLUME experience returned, combining the striking geometry of BMW Edge with new sounds, new technology and new style.
 A full house performance witnessed new works by Australia's prominent contemporary composers, thrilling dance numbers and more.